c9wireless/node-style-guide/README.md

 ## Use double quote for human strings

-Use double quotes in general for strings.
+Use double quotes in general for strings shown to humans.
+Use single for strings that are identifiers.

 *Right:*